 2. Emissions Reduction Targets: To align US emissions with the physical constraints identified by the Intergovernmental Panel on Climate Change (IPCC) to avoid irreversible climate change, the yearly increase in carbon fees including other greenhouse gases, shall be at least $10 per ton of CO2 equivalent each year.
 Annually, the Department of Energy shall determine whether an increase larger than $10 per ton per year is needed to achieve program goals.
 Yearly price increases of at least $10 per year shall continue until total U.S. CO2-equivalent emissions have been reduced to 10% of U.S. CO2-equivalent emissions in 1990.

 3. Equal Per-Person Monthly Dividend Payments: Equal monthly per-person dividend payments shall be made to all American households (½ payment per child under 18 years old, with a limit of 2 children per family) each month.
-The total value of all monthly dividend payments shall represent 100% of the total carbon fees collected per month.
+The total value of all monthly dividend payments shall represent 100% of the net carbon fees collected per month.

 4. Border Adjustments: In order to ensure there is no domestic or international incentive to relocate production of goods or services to regimes more permissive of greenhouse gas emissions, and thus encourage lower global emissions, Carbon-Fee-Equivalent Tariffs shall be charged for goods entering the U.S. from countries without comparable Carbon Fees/Carbon Pricing.
 Carbon-Fee-Equivalent Rebates shall be used to reduce the price of exports to such countries.
 The State Department will determine rebate amounts and exemptions if any.